-When you have an account in LinkedIn, its mean you are part of the largest online network of professionals in the world.
+When you have an account on LinkedIn, its mean you are part of the largest online network of professionals in the world.
 Now manage your account, contacts and handle invitations effectively.

 Here is rounded up a list of helpful resources that can provide extra information or functionality regarding your LinkedIn activities.
-Whether you use one or use them all, I’m sure you can find the resources that best match up to the way you like to learn and grow online.
+Whether you use one or use them all, I’m sure you can find the LinkedIn resources for websites and blogs that best match up to the way you like to learn and grow online.

 LinkedIn widgets enhance your site by delivering professional networking capabilities for free.
 They are adding more and more, so check back periodically.

-The blog posts live on forever, and you can search them to find out valuable information or post your own comments to give your own feedback!
+The blog posts live on forever, and you can search them to find out valuable information or post your comments to give your feedback!

 These are LinkedIn users who hope to network with as many people as possible and accept Introductions and Invitations from anybody.
 Similar to My Virtual Power Forum, this is a Yahoo! group that you can join for free and participate in openly.

-On a wiki site, anybody can create, add, or edit information on the site, and those changes are then reviewed by other users, and ultimately those changes are approved or rejected.
-The best known example of this technology is Wikipedia.
+On a wiki site, anybody can create, add, or edit information on the site, and other users then review those changes, and ultimately those changes are approved or rejected.
+The best-known example of this technology is Wikipedia.

-You can create an RSS feed of your Network Updates, so you can keep track of your first-degree connections on LinkedIn.
+You can create an RSS feed of your Network Updates so that you can keep track of your first-degree connections on LinkedIn.